99hitman/MovieRecommenderSystem/README.md

 # MovieRecommenderSystem
 A movie recommender system is a tool that suggests movies to users based on their preferences or past behavior.
-This can be implemented in Python and deployed as a web application using Streamlit.
+This is implemented in Python and deployed as a web application using Streamlit.

 Steps to Implement a Movie Recommender System Using Python and Streamlit: